loganmhb/cliodb/README.md

     {db:ident name db:valueType db:type:string}

-In the future, information about the attribute's uniqueness and cardinality will be required as well.
+In the future, information about the attribute's uniqueness and cardinality will be required as well; currently, the database does not enforce uniqueness constraints and all attributes have an implicit cardinality of many.

 Queries look like this: